 To achieve the required indoor air quality, we combine air filters of different classes and designs into multi-stage systems.
 Usually a two-stage prefiltration consisting of Viledon pleated filters and cassette filters removes coarse to fine particles.
 Viledon EPA, HEPA and ULPA filters are used as a final filter stage.
 They are responsible for reliably arresting finest particles and germs.

 Energy costs are rising and, in parallel, operators want to reduce CO₂ emissions.
-That is why they are looking for air filters with excellent separation performance.
+That is why they are looking for air filters combining high filtration efficiency and a low resistance to airflow.
+Reducing pressure drop in air filtration systems is key.
 After all, the fans in HVAC systems consume around 10 % of a building's total energy consumption.
 Of that, up to 50% can be attributed to pressure drop in the filters.
-Reducing pressure drop in air filtration systems is key.
 Viledon filters are characterized by a low initial pressure drop.
-The pressure drop remains low even during longer operation of the system
+Due to high dust capacity, in most instances the average pressure drop over the lifetime of the filter remains low, yielding extended service life and reduced total cost of ownership.

 Viledon filter systems for hospitals